How to Build a Simple IVR with Speech and Touch-Tone Input

 Vonage needs to send webhooks to your local machine.
 Use ngrok to expose your server:

-Copy this URL.
-You’ll need it when configuring your Vonage application in the next step.
+Note: Keep this terminal open and copy your ngrok URL.
+You'll need it in the next steps.

 Provision Your Vonage Resources